Ficool

 Zero nodded slowly, absorbing the information.

-when zero spoke said this, Alana's eyes seemed to lit up as she had been waiting for him to ask this question.
+When Zero spoke, Alana's eye seemed to light up as she had been waiting for him to ask that question.

-"Chaos magic doesn't follow traditional laws like elemental magic or any other forms of magic even the mana involved is different. " she began.
+"Chaos magic doesn't follow traditional laws like elemental magic or any other forms of magic.
+Even the mana involved is different. " She began.
 "It's the manipulation of entropy, disorder, and raw destruction.
-The principle behind Chaos is to bend the laws of reality, is to destroy, with an emphasis on unpredictability and change.
+The principle behind Chaos is to bend the laws of reality, to destroy.
 What makes it so dangerous is that it doesn't behave consistently.
-It's wild, and that's why Chaosmancers tend to dominate in battles.
+It's wild, and that's why Chaosmancers dominate in battles.
 It's incredibly hard to predict and counter."

 Zero listened intently, his expression growing more serious with each word.